Jesus' Son (short story collection): "Steady Hands at Seattle General"

-Two men converse with each other while in Detox at Seattle General Hospital.
+Two men converse with each other while in detox at Seattle General Hospital.
 The two men are the narrator and his roommate, Bill.
 Both characters mention different types of drugs such as alcohol, cigarettes, and most importantly Haldol.
 Haloperidol is an antipsychotic drug, therefore we understand that the character is struggling with addiction.
 Knowing this gives the story a different tone because we understand that the characters are probably not thinking clearly.
 The narrator and Bill are in detox frequently, and they do not see it as a negative thing.
-They simply live one day at a time and being in detox is just part of their life.
+They simply live one day at a time and being in detox is just part of their lives.
 Bill reveals that this life of drugs and detox he lives cannot be sustained much longer.
-At the end of story, the narrator tells Bill he is going to be alright, but Bill disagrees with him by pointing to the bullet hole on his face.
+At the end of story, the narrator tells Bill he is going to be all right, but Bill disagrees with him by pointing to the bullet hole on his face.